MariSchn/ETH-Algorithms-Lab-2024/Week_05/Asterix_the_Gaul/README.md

 ## 📝 Problem Description

-Given a set of $N$ available movements, where each movement is defined by a distance $d$ it covers and a time $t$ it takes, the goal is to select a subset of these movements to travel a total distance of at least $D$ in strictly less than $T$ seconds.
+Consider a set of $N$ available movements, each characterized by a distance $d$ and a time $t$.
+The task is to select a subset of these movements such that the total distance covered is at least $D$ and the total time required is strictly less than $T$ seconds.

-Additionally, we can drink $i$ gulps of a potion before starting.
-Taking $i$ gulps increases the distance of *every* chosen movement by an amount $s_i$.
-We are given the values of $s_i$ for $i$ from 1 to $M$.
-The objective is to find the minimum number of gulps required to meet the distance and time criteria.
-If it's impossible to succeed even with the maximum of $M$ gulps, we should report that.
+Before starting, it is possible to consume $i$ gulps of a potion, where taking $i$ gulps increases the distance of every chosen movement by $s_i$.
+The values $s_i$ are provided for $i$ from 1 to $M$.
+The objective is to determine the minimum number of gulps necessary to satisfy the distance and time requirements.

 ## 💡 Hints

 <details>

 <summary>Hint #1</summary>

 The number of available movements, $N$, is relatively small (up to 30).
 This often suggests that solutions with exponential complexity in $N$, such as those that explore all subsets of movements, might be feasible, at least for smaller values of $N$.

 </details>

 <details>

 <summary>Hint #2</summary>

 Let's first simplify the problem by ignoring the potion.
 How can you determine the maximum distance achievable for a *fixed number of moves*, say $k$, while keeping the total time under the limit $T$?
 This subproblem seems related to the classic subset sum problem.
 If you can solve this for all possible $k$, how can you use that information to find the answer?

 </details>

 <details>

 <summary>Hint #3</summary>

 A solution that checks all $2^N$ subsets is too slow when $N=30$, as $2^{30}$ is over a billion operations.
 When faced with an exponential complexity problem on a set, a common strategy is to split the set into two halves.
 Can you generate all possible outcomes for each half independently and then combine the results from the two halves efficiently?
-This technique is known as **meet-in-the-middle**.
+This technique is known as split and list.

 </details>

 ## ✨ Solutions

 <details>

 <summary>First Solution (Test Sets 1, 2, 3)</summary>

 This problem asks us to select a subset of movements to satisfy certain conditions, which is a variation of the classic **Subset Sum Problem**.
 Since these problems are generally NP-complete, we expect a solution with exponential time complexity.
 For the smaller constraints where $N \le 20$, a brute-force approach that checks every possible subset of movements is feasible.

 The overall strategy can be broken down into two main phases:

 ### Phase 1: Precomputation of Maximum Distances

-First, we solve a simplified version of the problem: without any potions, what is the maximum distance we can cover for a given number of moves, say $k$, while staying under the time limit $T$?
+First, a simplified version of the problem is solved: without any potions, what is the maximum distance that can be covered for a given number of moves, say $k$, while staying under the time limit $T$?

-To do this, we can iterate through all $2^N$ subsets of the available movements.
-For each subset, we calculate:
+This is accomplished by iterating through all $2^N$ subsets of the available movements.
+For each subset, the following are computed:
 1. The total distance covered (`sum_distance`).
 2. The total time taken (`sum_time`).
 3. The number of movements used (`n_moves`).

 If `sum_time` is strictly less than $T$, then this subset is a valid combination of moves.
-We use an array, let's call it `max_dist_for_k_moves`, to store the best distance found so far for each possible number of moves.
-We update `max_dist_for_k_moves[n_moves]` with `sum_distance` if it's greater than the currently stored value.
+An array, `n_moves_to_best_raw_distance`, is used to store the best distance found so far for each possible number of moves.
+The value `n_moves_to_best_raw_distance[n_moves]` is updated with `sum_distance` if it is greater than the currently stored value.

-After checking all $2^N$ subsets, this array will contain the maximum raw distance (without potions) achievable for using $k = 0, 1, \dots, N$ movements.
+After checking all $2^N$ subsets, this array contains the maximum raw distance (without potions) achievable for using $k = 0, 1, \dots, N$ movements.

 ### Phase 2: Finding the Minimum Potion Gulps

-Now, we can determine the minimum number of gulps needed.
-We iterate through all possible numbers of moves, from $k=1$ to $N$.
+The next step is to determine the minimum number of gulps needed.
+All possible numbers of moves, from $k=1$ to $N$, are considered.
 For each $k$:

-1. We retrieve the maximum raw distance achievable with $k$ moves, `dist_raw = max_dist_for_k_moves[k]`.
-If no valid combination for $k$ moves exists, we skip it.
+1. The maximum raw distance achievable with $k$ moves is retrieved as `n_moves_to_best_raw_distance[k]`.
+If no valid combination for $k$ moves exists, this value is skipped.
-2. We check if we can already reach the destination: if `dist_raw >= D`, it means we can succeed with **0 gulps**.
-We can stop and report 0.
+2. If `n_moves_to_best_raw_distance[k] >= D`, then the destination can be reached with **0 gulps**.
+In this case, 0 is reported as the answer.
-3. Otherwise, we need to cover a remaining distance of `D - dist_raw`.
-With $k$ moves, each gulp of potion adds a certain boost to *each* move.
-If we take a potion that gives a boost of `b`, the total extra distance is `k * b`.
+3. Otherwise, the remaining distance to cover is `D - n_moves_to_best_raw_distance[k]`.
+With $k$ moves, each gulp of potion adds a certain boost to each move.
+If a potion provides a boost of `b`, the total extra distance is `k * b`.
-4. Therefore, we need a per-move boost of at least `ceil((D - dist_raw) / k)`.
-Let's call this `necessary_boost`.
+4. Therefore, a per-move boost of at least `ceil((D - n_moves_to_best_raw_distance[k]) / k)` is required.
+Denote this as `necessary_boost`.
-5. We are given a sorted list of potion effects $s_1, s_2, \dots, s_M$.
-We can use binary search (specifically, `std::lower_bound` in C++) to find the smallest index $i$ such that the potion effect $s_i$ is greater than or equal to `necessary_boost`.
-The number of gulps would then be $i$.
+5. Given a sorted list of potion effects $s_1, s_2, \dots, s_M$, binary search (specifically, `std::lower_bound`) is used to find the smallest index $i$ such that the potion effect $s_i$ is greater than or equal to `necessary_boost`.
+The number of gulps is then $i+1$ (since the list is 0-indexed).
-6. We keep track of the minimum number of gulps found across all values of $k$.
+6. The minimum number of gulps found across all values of $k$ is tracked.

-After checking all possible numbers of moves, the minimum value we found is our answer.
-If we never find a way to reach the destination, it's impossible.
+After checking all possible numbers of moves, the minimum value found is the answer.
+If no way is found to reach the destination, the task is impossible.

 **Complexity:** The first phase dominates the runtime.
 Iterating through all subsets takes $O(2^N \cdot N)$ time.
 The second phase takes $O(N \cdot \log M)$ for the binary searches.
 The total complexity is approximately $O(2^N \cdot N)$, which is acceptable for $N \le 20$.

+### Code
 ```cpp
 #include <iostream>
 #include <vector>